-Additionally, sector ETFs offer convenient ways to gain low risk and diversified exposure to a broad group of companies in particular sectors.
+Sector ETFs also provide investors access to a broad group of companies in particular sectors that offer low risk and diversified exposure.
 Energy - Equipment and services is one of the 16 broad Zacks sectors within the Zacks Industry classification.
-It is currently ranked 5, placing it in top 31%.
+It is currently ranked 2, placing it in top 13%.

 The Dow Jones US Select Oil Equip & Serv Ind is a free-float adjusted market capitalization-wghtd index.
 It measures the performance of oil equipment & services sector of US equity market by including companies that are suppliers of equipment or services to oil fields & offshore platforms, such as drilling, exploration, engineering, logistics, seismic information services & platform construction.

-Annual operating expenses for this ETF are 0.44%, making it on par with most peer products in the space.
+Annual operating expenses for this ETF are 0.43%, making it one of the cheaper products in the space.

 Sector Exposure and Top Holdings